vite-cloud/vite/docs/getting-started.md

 ?
 Enter a sub-path (optional):
 ```

-The configuration is saved in `~/.vite/locator/config.json`, you may always re-run `vite setup` to update the
-configuration but editing manually is not recommended.
+You may always re-run `vite setup` to update the configuration but editing manually is not recommended.

-Second, you need to choose which commit you want Vite to use in order to read your configuration.
-You may run `vite use`.
+Second, you need to choose which commit you want Vite to use in order to read your configuration:

 ```bash
 $ vite use